genestack/user-docs/docs/user-guide/doc-odm-user-guide/supported-formats.md

 ### Example: Listing Attached Files

-To list all attached files for a study, use the following endpoint:
+To list all attached files for a study, use **GET /api/v1/as-user/integration/link/files/by/study/{id}** endpoint:

 ```default
 curl -X 'GET' \